Hoyasumii/avengers-endgame/README.md

 (The screen first panels up to an arrow being nocked into a bow.
-The archer behind firmly grips i
+The archer behind firmly grips it